Game Boy Advance Architecture

 Image

-A late Newton model… after I played with it.
+A late Newton model… after a few minutes playing with it.

-During the commercialisation of the Acorn Archimedes, Apple became captivated by Acorn’s energy-efficient CPUs, but the American company was still unconvinced that Acorn’s latest ARM3 would be suitable for Apple’s new pet project, the Newton.
-However, rather than walking away (after all, Acorn was a competitor), both discussed the possibility of evolving the ARM3 to deliver Apple’s requirements [5], namely flexible clock frequency, integrated MMU and complete 32-bit addressing.
+During the commercialisation of the Acorn Archimedes, Apple became captivated by Acorn’s energy-efficient CPUs, but the American company was still unconvinced that Acorn’s latest ARM3 was suitable for Apple’s new pet project, the Newton.
+However, rather than walking away (after all, Acorn was a competitor), both explored the possibility of evolving the ARM3 to meet Apple’s requirements [5], namely flexible clock frequency, an integrated MMU, and complete 32-bit addressing.

-This collaboration soon turned into a partnership where Acorn, Apple and VLSI (ARM chips manufacturer) set up a new company solely focused on developing ARM CPUs.
-Apple provided the investment (obtaining 43% of the stake), Acorn shared its staff and VLSI took care of manufacturing.
-In 1990, Advanced RISC Machines (ARM) Ltd came into existence, with Robin Saxby as its executive chairman.
+This collaboration soon turned into a partnership in which Acorn, Apple and VLSI (ARM chips manufacturer) set up a new company solely focused on developing ARM CPUs.
+Apple provided the investment (obtaining a 43% stake), Acorn shared its staff, and VLSI took care of manufacturing.
+In 1990, Advanced RISC Machines (ARM) Ltd came into existence, with Robin Saxby appointed as executive chairman.

-Years after, Apple finally shipped the Newton MessagePad powered by an ARM610, one of the next generation of ARM chips incorporating Apple’s input.
+Years after, Apple finally shipped the Newton MessagePad, powered by an ARM610 - one of the next-generation ARM chips shaped by Apple’s input.
 Meanwhile, Acorn also released the RiscPC using the new CPUs.

 Now, while Acorn and Apple lingered on the computer/handheld market, ARM devised a radical business model.
-Keeping away from manufacturing, Saxby’s vision consisted of licensing ARM’s intellectual property, in the form of CPU designs and its instruction set [6].
-This granted ARM with clients beyond the computer realm, such as Texas Instruments [7], who later connected the company with the emerging mobile market (culminating in the Nokia 6110) and set-top boxes.
-The follow-up years will see ARM’s technology being bundled in billions of mobile devices [8].
+Keeping away from manufacturing, Saxby’s vision centred on licensing ARM’s intellectual property, in the form of CPU designs and its instruction set [6].
+This granted ARM with clients beyond the computer realm, such as Texas Instruments [7], which later connected the company to the emerging mobile market (culminating in the Nokia 6110) and set-top boxes.
+The follow-up years would see ARM’s technology being bundled in billions of mobile devices [8].

 The Nintendo partnership